-Unfunded Mandates: Undetermined Legal Authority: CWA 301, 304, 306, chlorine, and salts.
+Unfunded Mandates: Undetermined Legal Authority: CWA 301, 304, 306,

+Abstract: In EPA's 2004 Effluent Guidelines Plan, we announced that we would begin development of a regulation to control the pollutants discharged from drinking water treatment plants.
+Based on preliminary study and on public comments, discharges from drinking water facilities have the potential to discharge significant quantities of conventional and toxic pollutants, including metals, chlorine, and salts.
 Some of the sources of these pollutants are treatment sludges and reverse osmosis reject wastewaters.
-The preliminary data are not conclusive, and additional study and analysis of treatability are necessary to determine whether pollutant reductions are technologically feasible and economically achievable.
-The early steps of regulatory development, especially gathering additional discharge data, will be critical to better-informed decisions on how to proceed.
+The preliminary data is not conclusive, and additional study and analysis of treatability is necessary to determine whether pollutant reductions are technologically feasible and economically achievable.
+The early steps of regulatory development, especially gathering additional discharge data, will be critical to betterinformed decisions on how to proceed.
+EPA is preparing to conduct a study of a representative sample of the industry, along with wastewater sampling of facilities representing different size categories and treatment technologies.